Olivia asks… I read that putting egg on your face is good for your skin. This sounds like an old wives tale what do you think?

 Eggs-tract to the rescue

 Don’t worry though I’m not going to tease you with good news about a natural ingredient and then snatch it away from you before you even get a chance to try it.
 Luckily, technology has come to the rescue with a solution.
-Some cosmetic suppliers offer an egg extract which just captures the good stuff.
+Some cosmetic suppliers offer an egg extract which captures just the good stuff.
 This ingredient is known as “egg oil” and it’s a concentrated version so there’s plenty of cholesterol to do its moisturizing job.
 And it doesn’t contain any of the other eggy ingredients which makes it a sticky mess and prone to spoilage.
 Finally, it is stripped of the proteins that can cause some people to have an allergic response.

-The Beauty Brains bottom-line
+The Beauty Brains bottom line